LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W01-D1-IntroToCourse.md

   - Purpose of quizzes isn’t testing, it’s learning and accountability.
 - Lab assignments

   - For the first problem in each assignment, Mari will walk you through the solution.
-For the rest of the problems, you will solve them partially, or completely on your own.
+For the rest of the problems, they will already be partially, done and some you will solve completely on your own.

   - You will upload your solutions (web apps) to [citstudent](http://citstudent.lanecc.edu), and post the URL and a code review on [Moodle](https://classes.lanecc.edu).
 - Code reviews